sepal-contrib/sdg_15.3.1/doc/en.rst

 launch computation
 ******************

-Once all the parameters are set you can run the analysis by clicking on the **Load the indicators** button.
+Once all the parameters are set you can run the analysis by clicking on :guilabel:`Load the indicators`.
 It takes time to calulate all the sub-indicator.
 Look at the Alert at the bottom of the panel hat display the current state of analysis.

 .. image:: https://raw.githubusercontent.com/12rambau/sdg_indicators_module/master/doc/img/validate_data.png